willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ### Enable your workforce integration for a team schedule

 Enable your workforce integration on the schedules you want to manage.
-This is done when you create or update the schedule on the team.
+This is done when you create or update the schedule on a team.

 Here's an example of a request.